Little Yellow Wheelbarrow

 Zinnias

 If you want a flower that has lots of color options, look no further than zinnias!
 Not only does this bloom come in almost every color imaginable, but they also have different sizes and shapes.
 In addition to adding their bright hue to a garden, they are also some of the toughest annuals you can plant.
-While you sow this one after the last frost, keep in mind that they are slow growers who love the heat.
-You may have to wait until it’s quite warm before you see them pop up, but the wait is worth it!
+While you sow this one after the last frost, remember that they are slow growers who love the heat.
+You may have to wait until it’s warm before seeing them pop up, but the wait is worth it!

-If I have large areas around my house where I want flowers, I grab handfuls of zinnia seeds and toss scatter them around.
+If I have large areas around my house where I want flowers, I grab handfuls of zinnia seeds and toss and scatter them around.
 By midsummer, those areas are popping with bright, thick, lush patches of flowers perfect for cutting and bringing into the house in vases and bouquets.
+Zinnia seeds are also great for filling containers and pots with flowers.

-• Sow Method: Directly in the ground after the last frost or start indoors
+• Sow Method: Directly sow seeds in early spring after the last frost or start indoors to give them a head start

 • Light Needs: Full Sun